 I worked in Croatia for four summers, and have visited for the last five.
 I was a guide on Croatia sailing tours for three summers, and a private hire guide through four Balkan countries on the ultimate Balkans road trip for one.
 This means that I have had the chance to get to know both Croatia and all the surrounding Balkan countries very, VERY well.
 If it can be done as day trips from Dubrovnik, trust me, I have done it and probably gotten to know the destination very well also.

 Anyway, enough about me.
-Here are the top 15 Dubrovnik day trips that you can take while you are staying in what we lovingly call “Dub City.’
+Here are the top 15 Dubrovnik day tours and trips that you can take while you are staying in what we lovingly call “Dub City.’
 I will provide links to tours that I recommend, and also my personal thoughts about the destination/trip and which ones might warrant more than just a day trip.
 Some things in the Balkans are farther apart than you would think!

 This is a really long guide- pin it to your Pinterest boards to save for later!

-The first section details all sorts of day trips from Dubrovnik that take place within Croatia, and is followed by a section of Dubrovnik day trips to Bosnia + Herzegovina and then to Montenegro.
+The first section details all sorts of day trips from Dubrovnik that take place within Croatia, and is followed by a section of Bosnia + Herzegovina day tours from Dubrovnik and then Montenegro day trips from Dubrovnik.
 Make sure to check them all out, because the last sections are some of the most amazing day trips you can take from Dubrovnik for sure (and you get to see other countries!).